 English at Boarshaw Primary School

 The aim for English in the National Curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written language, and to develop their love of literature through widespread reading for enjoyment.
+At Boarshaw Primary School we want ALL our learners to be confident speakers, competent writers and readers for life!
+We aim to do this by having pupils’ spoken language, reading, writing and vocabulary at the very heart of our curriculum.

 Writing